- Identify the primary motivator for automation.

 - Summarize how integrated systems improve customer experience.

-- Drafting a strong, top-down mandate
+- Explain why a top-down mandate is necessary.

 Skill Level Beginner

 - Companies around the world are facing numerous economic and technical realities.
 Traditional industries are under attack, competition is becoming more dynamic, customer preferences and expectations are forever shifting and the technology landscape is becoming more central to everything a business does and how it does it.
 Honing in specifically on the technology landscape, it's not uncommon to find boards, C suites, and leadership teams wrangling with concepts like robotic process automation, machine learning, blockchain, deep learning, and a raft of other technical tools struggling to determine the roles they may play across every single aspect of a business.